 “… When I first became homeless, I was truly scared and very depressed about my situation.
 I had my best friend with me, my cat.
 I had only $2 and no idea where I would spend the night.
 So I went to the 3rd Street Promenade that night and just sat there.
 As they days went on, I found that some people I encountered were very concerned and the police were helpful with tips as to where to eat, etc. I had lost twenty pounds the first month I was homeless.
 I thought my situation would last between three to six months; instead, it was six years.
 It was very difficult having no place to spend private time and difficult getting used to people always looking at me with wondering looks.
 Some looks were of concern and some were of disgust.
 But you soon develop the attitude that these people don’t know you or where you have been in your life experience, so you just cannot worry about what they think.
 But the disapproving looks make you upset and they hurt.

 One of the biggest problems I had was my belongings being stolen from where I had hidden them.
 I had a few day jobs, but it was difficult because many times my clothes would be taken.
 As time went on, it became easier to be homeless I had gotten used to the situation.
 And that was a very bad thing to have happen, because then you get accustomed to the situation you are in and just begin to make very little effort to change your circumstances.
 Then one day I was sitting in Memorial Park thinking about my situation and, believe it or not, praying for a home of my own.
 And these two people came and sat at the table alongside me, and the gentleman asked if I would care for half of his Quiznos sandwich, as if it was too much for him.
 Reluctantly, I said yes.
-These two individuals whom I have never seen before just happened to be outreach workers from Step Up on Second.
+These two individuals whom I have never seen before just happened to be outreach workers from Step Up.
 And that last day began a year of many new beginnings, which led to one of the most blessed years of my life; my getting a new home, new furniture, and retirement money from my husband’s death.
-But most of all, I got a wonderful renewed attitude about a hopeful future thanks to two people from Step Up on Second who sat down to share a lunch with me.”
+But most of all, I got a wonderful renewed attitude about a hopeful future thanks to two people from Step Up who sat down to share a lunch with me.”

 James was homeless for 3 years.
 He has a dual diagnosis of schizophrenia and alcohol dependency.
 James hears voices, has bouts of depression and he struggles with cravings for alcohol which provides a temporary respite from the voices he hears.
-After working diligently on his goals, James moved into his own apartment at Step Up on Second after nearly eight years of being on the street.
+After working diligently on his goals, James moved into his own apartment at Step Up after nearly eight years of being on the street.
 For the first time in years his eyes are bright and twinkling as he reports, “I’m very happy in my new apartment… I only hear (voices) one or two times per week instead of daily…” When he first moved into his apartment he was scared of being indoors and would have to leave in the middle of the night just to sit outside.
 After all, his voices told him he shouldn’t get an apartment.
 But he chose not to listen to them this time.
 He said his apartment has helped him control his drinking which has caused his medications to be more effective, which has caused his voices to decrease.
 James still struggles with his illness but he reports feeling good most of the time.

 Mary, diagnosed with bi-polar disorder, saw her marriage end in divorce and the departure of her four children with their Dad.
-Mary learned of Step Up on Second and enrolled in our vocational training program.
+Mary learned of Step Up and enrolled in our vocational training program.
 Working as a Fresh Start cashier, Mary gained valuable job skills that she was able to leverage into a regular position with a local coffee shop.
 She has used her experience to help teach others about mental illness.
 Today, Mary has been able to re-establish relationships with her children and has quit smoking.

 Allen was homeless on and off for seven years.
 He had been diagnosed with severe depression.
 Life on the streets was hard and he knew he needed help.
 He found that finding a job was too difficult when you have to carry all your possessions with you.
-Allen heard about Step Up on Second from others and decided he would try our program.
-Allen started attending and became more involved in Step Up on Second services, attending groups, enrolling in our vocational program and he secured a job on-site at Step Up, performing maintenance.
+Allen heard about Step Up from others and decided he would try our program.
+Allen started attending and became more involved in Step Up services, attending groups, enrolling in our vocational program and he secured a job on-site at Step Up, performing maintenance.
 Through case management assistance, Allen secured a single apartment in Santa Monica and re-established visiting rights with his young daughter.
 “Step up on Second has been great for me; I have learned that sometimes you have to sacrifice your old friends and habits to get ahead.
 Don’t keep looking back, look forward.”

-Thomas was living on the street and was admitted to the hospital in 1999 where he was told about Step Up on Second by one of his doctors.
-He was scared and nervous about coming to Step Up on Second, but became more comfortable after he spoke with a case manager and realized that there was hope for him.
+Thomas was living on the street and was admitted to the hospital in 1999 where he was told about Step Up by one of his doctors.
+He was scared and nervous about coming to Step Up, but became more comfortable after he spoke with a case manager and realized that there was hope for him.
 He started to come for breakfast and dinner at Step Up on Second a few times a week, and then was able to get housing in an apartment in the Los Angeles area with the help of his case manager.
 In the six years that Thomas has been a part of Step Up on Second, he has been able to put his life back together piece by piece.